helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 2. [Databases with Discrete Emotions](#Databases-with-Discrete-Emotions): General description and position with respect to the representation of emotional ambiguity
 3. [Databases with Continuous Emotions](#Databases-with-Continuous-Emotions): General description and position with respect to the representation of emotional ambiguity

-### Minutes of Madness
+### Research Article

+The full article describes the main emotional models and proposes a literature review of the most used trimodal databases (images, voice, text), with a study of emotional ambiguity representation.

+> Hélène Tran, Lisa Brelet, Issam Falih, Xavier Goblet, & Engelbert Mephu Nguifo (2022).
+L'ambiguïté dans la représentation des émotions : état de l'art des bases de données multimodales. *Revue des Nouvelles Technologies de l'Information, Extraction et Gestion des Connaissances, RNTI-E-38, 87-98.* https://editions-rnti.fr/?inprocid=1002719

-A 3-minute presentation video (:fr:) for an overview of the problem of emotional ambiguity representation in multimodal databases: https://www.youtube.com/watch?v=pDQ1hpQJF8Q&list=PLApKApkHPMWHARfMnXMfYRyskRIv_huxM&index=10
+Bonus!
+Our 3-minute presentation video (:fr:) is here: https://www.youtube.com/watch?v=pDQ1hpQJF8Q&list=PLApKApkHPMWHARfMnXMfYRyskRIv_huxM&index=10

 ### Interested in my work?

-Feel free to contact me at: helene.tran@etu.uca.fr
+Feel free to contact us at: helene.tran@doctorant.uca.fr

 Please cite the following paper if our work is useful for your research: